 Rotating online classes

-A record number of people in the world have worked from home over the past few months.
+A record number of people in the world have worked from home over the past year.
 All of this helped to prevent further spread.
 The same fact can be true going forward.
-So the fewer people in a facility at one time, the lower the chance of the virus being spread.
+So the fewer people there are in a facility at one time, the lower the chance of the virus being spread.
 Classes at universities and colleges could be staggered to limit how many people need to be inside the building at one time.
 This could also help limit the scope of areas that need to be sanitized each day.

 Keeping areas clean.
 How?